Accredited Investor or Qualified Purchaser: What’s the Difference?

 • A person is licensed or registered as an investment adviser or is a knowledgeable employee of a fund.

-There is no one place to register your investor status, confirm your income level or tax returns, or be certified as an accredited investor.
+There is no one place to register your accredited investor status, confirm your income level or tax returns, or be certified as an accredited investor.
 The government does not review individual investor credentials or certify financial statements.
 Instead, companies that offer investments must determine who is an accredited investors as part of their due diligence process.
 Investors can’t simply check a box, though.
 Once they inquire about an investment opportunity, they may be asked to fill out an online form to start the process.

 What is a Qualified Purchaser?